nomagev/TwoEatMe/README.md

-# TwoEat
+# TwoEatMe.py

-"TwoEat" is a little experiment using git, Python and Python's Tweepy library to create a Twitter, text-based client, using their Public API.
+"TwoEatMe" is a little experiment to create a Twitter, text-based client, using git, Python and Python's [Tweepy library](https://github.com/tweepy/tweepy) to handle Twitter's API.

 # Premises

-The following are a sequence of steps followed to prepare our system to be able to properly run-and-create TwoEat.
+The following are a sequence of steps followed to prepare our system to be able to properly run-and-create TwoEatMe.
 This may serve you in case you want to play with the code.

 Usage of it relies on your own responsibility: it's not Rocket Science, but in case something goes wrong, you are fully responsible for the use of it (the intended usage of whatever I put in here is for my own personal use).